- Allergies and Air Pollution's Effect on Health

 In conclusion, you should purify your air for the following top 5 reasons:

 - Air purifiers will help to avoid developing one of the many medical problems associated with air pollution.
 These include asthma, emphysema, allergies, cardiovascular diseases, etc.

 - Cleaner, better quality air will allow for more energy at work and home activities.
-Polluted air can make your lungs and, ergo, the rest of your body, work harder, thus reducing your over-all energy level.
+Polluted air can make your lungs and, ergo, the rest of your body, work harder, thus reducing your overall energy level.
 This can impact your love life, your ability to enjoy entertainment, and your ability to meet work responsibilities.

-- Studies have shown that pets with furs and feathers (cats, dogs, birds, etc.) can be main contributors to indoor air pollution.
-Although some people develop allergies to the proteins in the saliva, feces, urine, and sweat of pets, it’s usually pet dander (tiny bits of skin most pets shed everyday) that is the culprit.
+- Studies have shown that pets with furs and feathers (cats, dogs, birds, etc.) can be the main contributors to indoor air pollution.
+Although some people develop allergies to the proteins in the saliva, feces, urine, and sweat of pets, it’s usually pet dander (tiny bits of skin most pets shed every day) that is the culprit.
 Although your best bet is to permanently remove such pets from your home (especially your bedroom), you might be able to keep such pets if you follow prescribed guidelines (removing or constantly cleaning rugs, denying them access to furniture, etc.) and go about purifying your indoor air.

 - Breathing cleaner air will allow your organs (especially your lungs) to work better, usually leading in better oxygen absorption by your brain.
 This will help you to stay mentally keen and more energetic.
 This can make a significant difference for creative, family-oriented, and professional responsibility endeavors.

 - There is no question that prevention is the best medicine by far.
 This is especially true for children.
 Children and especially babies are especially susceptible to lung and physical development diseases, many of which can be brought about or worsened by indoor air pollution.
 Air purifiers can help reduce the medical costs for the whole family.